rachid-oubaha/Machine-and-Deep-Learning/Fake and real news/README.md

 ### References:
-[- How to Use Word Embedding Layers for Deep Learning with Keras]: https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/
+[https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/]:How to Use Word Embedding Layers for Deep Learning with Keras